Table of Contents:

 - Shop Sculpey Products Today

 Since its creation, many artists and crafters have developed a fondness for polymer clay's versatility and durability.
 This easy-to-use clay allows crafters to shape and create the objects of their imaginations.
 Because polymer clay is soft and bendable, it is also a great medium for children and beginner crafters.
+No matter your experience level, we have polymer clay that will be a good fit for you!

 Polymer clay is a popular medium for making jewelry, beads, charms, figurines, picture frames and so much more.
 You can make just about anything you can dream up with polymer clay.
 It's also great for covering and decorating other objects that are made of glass, wood, metal or some plastics.
 You can easily turn any object into a one-of-a-kind gift with polymer clay!